FOUNDER

 Design Attitude in Leadership: Reframing Organizational Transformations

-Most transformation efforts fail not because leaders lack frameworks, plans, or metrics—but because change is treated as a control problem rather than a strategic future to be deliberately shaped.
+Most transformation efforts fail not because leaders lack frameworks, plans, or metrics, but because change is treated as a control problem rather than as a future that must be deliberately shaped.

-Design Attitude in Leadership completes a trilogy that articulates a unified, leadership-driven philosophy of transformation.
-Building on Managing as Designing (Boland and Collopy, 2004) and informed by research on human motivation in change, the essay reframes program management as the architecture of transformation—aligning vision, structure, and culture to enable disciplined execution in complex environments.
+Design Attitude in Leadership completes a trilogy that presents a unified philosophy of transformation.
+Building on Managing as Designing (Boland and Collopy, 2004), the essay reframes transformation as a design challenge rather than an optimization problem alone.
+It contrasts the conventional decision attitude, which selects among existing options, with a design attitude, which creates new possibilities.
+In this view, program management becomes the architecture of transformation, aligning vision, structure, and culture to support disciplined execution in complex environments.

-Taken together, the trilogy argues that sustainable transformation is not a technocratic rollout, but a human-centered act of organizational design.
-Enduring results are achieved not through control, but through conviction—by leading, designing, and executing change with coherence, care, and strategic intent.
+Taken together, the trilogy argues that sustainable transformation is not a technocratic rollout, but a leadership-led and design-informed act of organizational change.
+Results depend not on control alone, but on coherence: aligning leadership, design, and execution around a credible direction.

 The full essay is available upon request.